Build Your Own Squad

 Hair Ambassadors 101

 First, let me tell you this is going to be a generic approach to establishing your program to find, select, and leverage your hair ambassadors.

 There are some specific traits and attributes which are essential to ensure you stand out from your competition by doing what others aren’t efficiently doing.
 You have an opportunity to create a unique experience which, if appropriately positioned, becomes the signature program for your hair company.
 A hair ambassador is someone who believes in your business, loves your hair, and is willing to rock different styles and colors.

 They are your walking billboard, and those word-of-mouth referrals will take your coins, influence, clientele, relationships, and business to the next level.

-A brand ambassador is an individual who represents your company.
+A brand ambassador (Check out this article: brand ambassador contract) is an individual who represents your company.
 His or her job is to promote your product/company on a personal level and giving potential customers a one-on-one experience.